 - 3 cups water

 - 2 tsp ghee or clarified butter

 - 1 tsp salt

 - 1 tsp cumin seeds

 - 1 tbsp powdered coconut or 1T coconut milk

 - cilantro leaves to garnish

 - 2 cups cooked rice (4 servings)

-Heat ghee in saucepan and add mustard seeds, cumin seeds, asafoetida, curry leaves, garlic, and ginger till mustard seeds begin to pop and turn gray.
+- Heat ghee in a saucepan and add mustard seeds, cumin seeds, asafoetida, curry leaves, garlic, and ginger till mustard seeds begin to pop and turn gray.
 Then add onion and saute for 2 to 3 minutes.
 You may need a bit more ghee to coat this mixture.
-Add washed chana lentils, the coriander, cumin and cayenne powder, salt and water and boil till soft (about 20 minutes).
+Add washed chana lentils, the coriander, cumin and cayenne powder, salt, and water, and boil till soft (about 20 minutes).
 Add coconut powder or milk.
 Garnish with chopped cilantro leaves and a squeeze of lemon juice.